Introduction

 The "But For" Test

-Perception and Association
+Discrimination by Perception and Association

-Direct discrimination can also arise from:
+Direct discrimination isn't limited to one's own protected characteristics.
+It can also arise through:

 Exceptions to Direct Discrimination